67 Autogiros & Gyroplanes

 , so this condition represents an accelerating torque.
 Point C is where

-Prerotating the Rotor
+Pre-Rotating the Rotor

-Another alternative method was devised in 1929 with the Cierva C.12, which introduced an aerodynamic prerotation system known as the “Scorpion” biplane tail, as shown in the photograph below.
+Another alternative method was devised in 1929 with the Cierva C.12, which introduced an aerodynamic prerotation system known as the “Scorpion” biplane tail, as shown in Figure 23.
 This tail design deflected the propeller slipstream upward into the rotor while the aircraft was stationary with the brakes engaged and the throttle wide open.
 Once the rotor speed accelerated to an acceptable value, the tail incidence was reset for takeoff.
 Although this method successfully accelerated the rotor without external assistance, it significantly increased structural weight, added drag, and gave directional (yaw) control issues at low airspeeds.

 Autogiros vs. Helicopters